 - Then as you grab the cables, you’ll see that you’ve automatically put yourself in the position you need to be in to hit the lower chest.

 - Your elbows are up high like in the Jackhammer Pushdown.
 When you press, you’re trying to go right down along the line of your body.

 By doing that you should get a really focused contraction and be able to feel it really intensely down in that lower chest area.
 You can try to bring your hands together if you’re able, to intensify that contraction with a little bit more adduction.

 The main benefit of this exercise over the others is that you can load it up a little more.

 If you’re looking to change more than just your pecs and you want to build a ripped athletic body from head to toe, I can help you do that.
-All of our ATHLEAN-X programs guide you step by step through the science to help you develop muscle and strength in your entire body!
+All of our ATHLEAN-X programs guide you step by step through the science to help you develop muscle mass and strength in your entire body!